Peer Mentor and Associate Peer Mentor applications are due Sunday, February 25, 2018 by 11:59 p.m.

 Associate Peer Mentor Job Description

-Associate Peer Mentors (APM) coordinate travel between St Paul and Itasca.
-They ensure all NOL @ Itasca participants are registered, facilitate networking activities during transportation and implement program surveys.
-Training and program preparation will begin in late June with exact dates to be determined after hiring.
+Training and preparation for the NOL @ Itasca program will begin in late June, with exact dates to be determined after hiring.

 All Associate Peer Mentors will: